-Well it’s only because, as they do, The Mormon Church was damning this professor—and among his family too.
+Well it’s only because, as they do, the Mormon church was damning this professor—and among his family too.
 They were damning him methodically, and nobody knew.
-For years, he’d followed their trail of clues which revealed what Mormonism had done to people and their families—the f'ing screws!
+For years, he’d followed their trail of clues that revealed what Mormonism had done to faithful and their families—the f'ing screws!
 They've always screwed Mormons they deemed to be "Jack”!
-Oh well!
-I mean a sense of justice is what Mormons lack.
+Oh well, I mean a sense of morality and justice is what they lack.
 That’s my alibi for performing tricks while delivering anarchy’s news—the licks.

-Be straight with us and don’t tinker, when you say this professor’s information was previously hidden from historians or even one critical thinker.
-So they didn't know about his sources used to examine Mormonism, its Comprehensive History and Journal of Discourses?
-You say this chronicled evidence, date of events, took place before and after Joseph Smith’s claim of revelation, possession of an ancient history, all on golden plates.
-Therefore, according to you, this professor was exposing Joseph Smith Jr. and his crew's historical use of fear, deception, secrecy and murder.
-You’re saying this professor exposed pathological and criminal behavior of Mormons in general, but crimes committed by Joseph Smith Junior, Brigham Young and big-time members.That small people couldn't or refused to see and/or remember.
-And, you believe this intellectual had courage when he spoke about what he’d found in his research and ended up paying a high price for his integrity?
+Be straight with us now and don’t tinker, when you say this professor’s information was previously hidden from historians or even one critical thinker.
+So Church leaders could no longer hide his sources—Mormonism's Comprehensive History and Journal of Discourses?
+You say these books of chronicled evidence, events with dates began before and continued after Joseph Smith’s claim of revelation, possession of an ancient history on golden plates.
+Therefore, according to you, this professor was exposing Joseph Smith Jr. and crew's historical use of fear, deception, secrecy and murder.
+You say this professor exposed pathological and criminal behavior not of Mormons in general, but crimes committed by Joseph Smith Junior, Brigham Young and big-time members.That small people couldn't or refused to see and/or remember.
+Therefore, you believe this intellectual displayed courage when he spoke about what he’d found in his research and ended up paying a high price for his integrity?
 Obviously these circumstances, or cause you speak of, have produced in you an effect.